gdunkhase/ddb-next/ThirdPartyComponents.md

 #Third-party-component included in existing template
 ## Template is needed.
 State Link to third-party-template in template for page (<g:render template="/third-party/test/views/testpart" />).
+Put template starting with underscore and ending with .gsp in appropriate folder (_testpart.gsp)

 Third-Party Component can get data by requesting an URL via a ddb-next Wrapper Service.
 Wrapper Service has static methods that return data eg as Json